 The Response Package includes support for the re-establishment of safe, reliable, affordable and financially sustainable air connectivity in the region.

-The response package builds on our existing bilateral partnerships and Pacific Step-up initiatives.
+The response package builds on our existing bilateral partnerships and Pacific engagement initiatives.

 Eligible countries are Timor-Leste, PNG, Solomon Islands, Vanuatu, Fiji, Samoa, Tonga, Kiribati, Nauru, and Tuvalu.